flushbug/CYD-Openhasp/README.md

 Communication is done via MQTT (has to be installed/configured on HAOS).

 Disclaimer : This is a fast, quick&dirty straight forward implementation.
 For sure there might be much smarter solution but it works.
-Main focus was low coding need and no need to setup a complex build environment for ESP32.
+Main focus was low coding and no need to setup a complex build environment for ESP32.
 With deeper knowledge of Openhasp/EVCC there might be also a way to get rid of the Home Assistant bypass.

 In general any Feedback is highly welcome.